 At 14,508’/4422m Mt.
 Whitney is the highest peak in the lower 48 states.

 Join us and learn why winter/spring climbs of Mt.
-Whitney’s Mountaineer’s Route have become the single most popular program SMI runs in the Sierra!
+Whitney’s Mountaineer’s Route is the single most popular program we runs in the Sierra!

 4 Days/Class 3 Rock, Snow and Ice

 March 4-7, 2021

 March 25-28, 2021

 April 3-6, 2021